-Unstimulated short term cell culture and chromosome analysis.
-Fluorescence In Situ Hybridization (FISH) when indicated.
+Unstimulated short term and long-term adherent cell culture and chromosome analysis.
+Fluorescence In Situ Hybridization (FISH) and Microarray when indicated.

-Identification of chromosomal abnormalities to assist in classification of malignant tumors.
+Identification of chromosomal abnormalities to assist in classification and prognostication of malignant tumors.
 Most malignant neoplasms are associated with genetic changes and the observation of an abnormal cytogenetic clone is consistent with a neoplasm.

 Interpretive report provided.

 Cells must be capable of dividing.
 Necrotic specimens of those older than 24 hours may not grow.
 Specimens collected using non-sterile techniques may have microbial contamination.

 - GENERIC CYTOGENETICS TEST

 - Karyotype, Mass

 Specimen transport should be arranged so that the specimen is received by MLabs the same day it is collected.
 Collect tumor specimen using aseptic technique.
 Place tissue in Chromosome Media, available from MLabs.
 Send at room temperature as soon as possible.
 Do not allow specimen to overheat or freeze.
 Small or necrotic samples and samples obtained without collection media are considered suboptimal.